hmrc/agent-client-relationships/docs/recovery.md

-# Recovery of Failures whilst Creating HMRC-MTD-IT Relationships in ETMP and Government Gateway
+# Recovery of Failures whilst Creating Relationships in ETMP and Government Gateway

 ## Scope

-Recovery from agent-client-relationships crashes whilst an HMRC-MTD-IT relationship is being created in ETMP and GG based on a relationship in CESA (informally, "copying a relationship from CESA to ETMP and GG").
+Recovery from agent-client-relationships crashes whilst a relationship is being created in ETMP and GG based on a relationship in CESA (informally, "copying a relationship from CESA to ETMP and GG").

 ## Out of Scope (for now - we want to address these later)

 * Recovery from ETMP or GG failures whilst creating a relationship.
-* Recovery from agent-client-relationships crashes whilst an HMRC-MTD-IT relationship is being created based on a PUT to the relationship endpoint.
+* Recovery from agent-client-relationships crashes whilst a relationship is being created based on a PUT to the relationship endpoint.

 ## Success Criteria